What goes into a word count pledge

 Rating: PG

-Setting: After the manga.
+Setting: During and after the manga.

 Disclaimer: I don’t own FAKE, or the characters.
 They belong to the wonderful Sanami Matoh.